Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 ### 6. Tests, Allies, Enemies
 Episodes: 8, 9, 10, 11, 12

-- Makkusu has customized his Cyber.Beast and CSD to have a talking Ai which he calls torrey
+- Makkusu has customized his Cyber.Beast and CSD to have a talking Ai which he calls Torrey

 - Mini falls in the backyard of Makkusu

 - Makkusu tells a worried Spike what happen

 	it is placed on the news Minia teleports to Makkusu enraged that he told.
 He is seen taking a shower and is wearing his headband/glasses Minia asks him why he wears even while in the shower.
-He tells her that it is a keepsake from his parents that he doesnt want to lose.
+He tells her that it is a keepsake from his parents that he doesn't want to lose.
 He tells her their names where Torrey and Mack.

 - The Cyvolters are teased as a mysterious group of Cybervators that has been capturing/stealing the satellites the house Cyber.Beast.
 It is revealed to be something that has been going on for a while now.